The Complete Guide to Pour-Over Wills: A Safety Net for Your Estate Plan

 Free eBook!

-Essentially, the pour over will grabs any assets not titled in the name of the living trust and “pours” those assets into the trust, to be distributed by the trustee in accordance with the terms of the trust.
+Essentially, the pour-over will acts as a safety net that grabs any assets not titled in the name of the living trust and “pours” those assets into the trust, to be distributed by the trustee in accordance with the terms of the trust.

-(The grantor is the person who established the trust and placed assets or property into it.)
+(The grantor, to be clear, is the person who established the trust and placed assets or property into it.)

 However, when originally forming her living trust, she left approximately $75,000 in cash in a personal checking account outside of the trust that she used to pay her living expenses, $50,000 of which remains in that bank account at the time of her death.